anthonyec/website/src/_posts/2022-03-30-one-year-of-salad-room/index.md

 **A [hella-la-la a lot](https://www.youtube.com/watch?v=5mFPS6ln6xk) of messages and files were sent.** I never implemented a way to keep count of messages sent or bytes transferred.
 It's tricky to get an exact number out of AWS with stuff [expiring after 24hrs](https://github.com/saladroom/help/blob/main/faq.md#how-long-do-files-stay-on-the-server).
 I _can_ say though it's roughly 100s of GBs!

 Salad Room was the result of a project to finish and release something.
-So it's nice to be able to say that more people who are not me use it, and more often than I do.
+So it's nice to be able to say that more people who are not me use it, and they use it more often than I do.
 That has kept me motivated to continue to work on it for [the past 12 months](./features.html).

 Here's to the next year ~darling~.